 Books I am reading :: Mostly Fitzgerald.

-'Great Gatsby' for the 4th time (Can ANYONE describe the play of light and shadows as well as F. Scott Fitzgerald???!!), I moved on to the intriguing short story collection 'Diamond as Big as the Ritz' ('Bernice Bobs Her Hair' being the pick of the crop...pun intended).
+After re-reading 'Great Gatsby' for the 4th time (Can ANYONE describe the play of light and shadows as well as F. Scott Fitzgerald???!!), I moved on to the intriguing short story collection 'Diamond as Big as the Ritz' ('Bernice Bobs Her Hair' being the pick of the crop...pun intended).
 I heard about the movie version of 'The Curious Case of Benjamin Button' and scoured the net to pick up a free copy of Fitzgerald's short story here.
 And of course I spent an unpleasant half-n-hour dwelling over Mrs. Button's labor pains.
+Just started 'Tender is the Night' unfortunately the blurry penguin print is getting to be a regular eyesore.

 After 'Making a Mango Whistle' (a so-so children's version of 'Pathar Panchali') I am confident there are Apus (and Swaminathans) all around us if we only make the effort to get to know them.
 True, they might not see the beauty in a budding leaf or try to create telegraph wires out of vines but nonetheless.